mikedilger/formdata/README.md

 This `enctype` is typically used whenever a form has file upload input fields, as the default `application/x-www-form-urlencoded` cannot handle file uploads.

+## Usage in Iron

+Iron users are directed to consider using the https://crates.io/crates/params crate, which is an Iron plugin that works at a higher level and gives a broader scope than this crate does.

 ## Example

 ```rust